sidhant007/CS2040C/lab02/README.md

 <details>
   <summary>Solution</summary>
-  The broad idea is to make a pair<int, string> where pair.first = -length_of_the_string and pair.second = the string itself, so now we sort a vector of these pairs and then reverse it.
-An alternate approach is to define your own comparator function.
+  The broad idea is to make a pair<int, string> where pair.first = -1 * length_of_the_string and pair.second = the string itself, so now we sort a vector of these pairs and then reverse it.
+One alternate approach is to define your own comparator function and another alternate approach but slightly complicated is to remap 'a' to 'z' , 'b' to 'y', 'c' to 'x' and so on, now the strings will "kind of look like negated strings", so now you could just sort the entire thing, using +1 * length_of_the_string in pair.first.
 </details>